 It is possible for a border to have more than one pass value for different conditions.
 For example, the wall between two rooms, with a door on it may be; 1 to go through the open door, 2 more to open or close the door, 4 to break the door or 7 to break through the wall.
 A border on a slope may be 1 when going downhill and 3 uphill.

 Conflict actions are different from tests and contests that they are limited to interacting with things on the map only.
 Anything beyond this principle is out of the scope of that conflict, and should be resolved afterwards.

 After a player declares his character’s action but before he rolls the dice, the caller calls for compels.
 Compels work the same way as described in using aspects and fate points but the result of a compel is more constrained in a conflict.
-A succesful compel causes the compelled character to skip his turn, for whatever reason that fits the compelled aspect.
+A successful compel causes the compelled character to skip his turn, for whatever reason that fits the compelled aspect.

 A move action represents the concentrated effort to cover distance on the map.
 The character rolls the appropriate skill vs. 0, and the number of shifts is the limit on the total pass values of borders he can go through.
 If he rolls badly and gets a negative result, he may get spin, which can be used against him later.
 He can still use his free move though.

 If shifts from the movement roll are not enough to overcome a border value, the character cannot move through that border.
 He may attempt invoke aspects or take stress and consequences to boost his movement.